mdsol-share/crichton/doc/state_descriptors.md

 ```

 ## Descriptor Dependencies
-State Descriptors are directly related to [Data Descriptors](data_descriptors.md) in a _Resource Descriptor_.
+State Descriptors are directly related to [Data Descriptors][] in a _Resource Descriptor_.
 Thus, a
 state descriptor:

-* MUST have a related Semantic Descriptor whose ID (YAML key) is the same as the state resource.
+* MUST have a related Semantic Descriptor whose ID (YAML key) is the same as the value of the \[state_resource\].

 State transitions are also directly related to [Transtion Descriptors](transition_descriptors.md) and indirectly to
 [Protocol Descriptors](transition_descriptors.md), which indicate implemenatation details of the transtions.
 Thus, a
 state descriptor transition:

-* MUST have a related Transition Descriptor whose ID (YAML key) is the same as some transition.
+* MUST have a related Transition Descriptor whose ID (YAML key) is the same as the state transition.
 * MAY use a `name` property to override the associated name of the affordance as implemented in a particular
 media-type.

 [Back to Resource Descriptors](resource_descriptors.md)
 [Example Resource Descriptor]: ../spec/fixtures/resource_descriptors/drds_descriptor_v1.yml
+[Data Descriptors]: data_descriptors.md